ralafferty/ralafferty.github.io/related.md

   <img hspace="30" align="right" src="{{ site.baseurl }}/images/jori-bolton-euremas-dam.jpg" height="197">
 </a>

-In *A Reader's Guide to Science Fiction* (1979), Baird Searles [said](http://antsofgodarequeerfish.blogspot.com/2011/08/readers-guide-to-science-fiction-on-r.html):

-> "There is no one who writes like R.&nbsp;A.&nbsp;Lafferty, so if you like one of his books find some more."
+> "There is no one who writes like R.&nbsp;A.&nbsp;Lafferty, so if you like one of his books find some more." ---[Baird Searles](http://antsofgodarequeerfish.blogspot.com/2011/08/readers-guide-to-science-fiction-on-r.html)

 <br>